Nyanyan/Egaroucid/docs/en/index.md

 [Here](https://github.com/Nyanyan/Egaroucid5/releases) you can download.

 Please select the OS, then click to download.
+Then execute it and please install it with the wizard.

-Unzip the zip to anywhere, then click ```Egaroucid5.exe``` to execute.
 For MacOS users, please see below.

 ![download](./../img/download.png)